Ylianst/HTCommander/docs/Voice.md

 - Medium, 1.53 GB
 - Medium.en, 1.53 GB, English Only

-The English-only models are best if your intend to only listen to English conversations, otherwise, the normal models support a large range of languages.
-You can help the model out by selecting the language you will be listening to in the Settings panel, this will give a hint to the model to focus on the selected language.
+The English-only models are best if you intend to only listen to English conversations, otherwise, the normal models support a large range of languages.
+You can help the model out by selecting the language you will be listening to in the Settings panel, this will give a hint to the model to focus that selected language.

 Once enabled, the voice recognition will run when the radio no longer receives a signal or every 20 to 30 seconds.